 - Communication & Ents

 The chair of the committee oversees the smooth running of the pre-school, a thoroughly rewarding post.
-This year’s incumbent is Fiona Lee, mum of Ben, her second child to come through Christ Church Pre-School.
+This year’s incumbent is Hannah Hayden, mum of Rosa, her forth child to come through Christ Church Pre-School.

 If you are interested in getting involved, please speak to any member of the committee at any time.
 You might want to join the committee, or just help out the fundraiser, bake cakes for open mornings or end of term events or help with the weekly library.
 The Pre-School Learning Alliance highlights that “research shows that when parents are actively involved in their child’s learning and development, children gain and benefit greatly from this.
 Volunteering for the setting’s committee gives parents an ideal opportunity to be involved in what their child is learning, to help shape the future of the setting and to develop new skills.”